ChrisWhealy/parse-sap-odata/build_test_app/README.md

    SAP_USER=<your userid>
    SAP_PASSWORD=<your password>
    ```
-Once the `.env` file has been created, you can run the app.
+Once the `.env` file has been created, you can start the app.

 ```shell
 $ cargo run